 We have written a detailed post about the best beaches.

 My top 4 beaches in Tinos

 #Visit the amazing villages

-Tinos has the most quaint and picturesque mountains villages in the Cyclades.
-Thes list with the best villages in Tinos is going endless, as Tinos has beautiful villages; some are pretty developed, but others look like they belong in a different era!
+Tinos has the most quaint and picturesque mountain villages in the Cyclades.
+The list of the best villages in Tinos is endless, as Tinos has beautiful villages; some are pretty developed, but others look like they belong in a different era!